OpenMath/OpenMath.github.io/symbols.md

    </tr>
    <tr>
       <td>
-         <a href="../cd/polyd1.html#power">polyd1/<br/>power</a>
+         <a href="../cd/poly.html#power">poly/<br/>power</a>
       </td>
-      <td>The power.
-First argument is a DMP, second argument is the integer power.
-The power lies within the same "poly_ring_d", i.e., a program implementing this operation should return a DMP with the same "poly_ring_d".</td>
+      <td>Takes a polynomial and a (non-negative) integer and produces a formal power.
+Although OpenMath does not specify operational semantics, the idea here is that these powers are not evaluated.
+We note that the power from arith1 would suggest the expanded form.</td>
    </tr>
    <tr>
       <td>